Walker Winslow: Menninger book

 In 1951 Winslow was back in Big Sur, writing a book about the Menninger psychiatric clinic.
 When Miller's third wife, Janina Martha Lepska, returned to Big Sur in October 1951, not long before the couple finally divorces, Winslow helped Miller in his efforts to be a sole parent to the couple's two children, after it had been agreed that the children would spend six months with their father followed by six months with their mother.

 The Menninger book appeared in 1956 where he had worked as a lay therapist.
 The book is chiefly a biography of Charles Frederick Menninger, but also brings the rest of his family into a skilfully constructed narrative.

 Final years

-Around 1961 he was acting as the director of Beacon House, Monterey, California, which was a community rehabilitation center for alcoholics.
+Around 1961 Winslow was acting as the director of Beacon House, Monterey, California, which was a community rehabilitation center for alcoholics.
 By this time he was a respected counsellor in the treatment of alcoholics, but around 1963 he dropped out of sight and was eventually found holed up in an apartment and drinking heavily.
 For the remaining years of Winslow's life, his long time friend Henry Miller did what he could to help with money, and also to ensure that Walker received the appropriate hospital and institutional care.

 In 1969 Walker Winslow was found dead in his apartment in Pacific Grove, California, having succumbed to pneumonia.
 He is buried in the El Carmelo Cemetery, Pacific Grove.